Submissions

 (c) Full manuscript (with no author information; in doc/docx format) with figures and tables.

-(d) An accomplished authorship sheet (in .pdf format) stating the specific contribution of each author in the conception, design, analysis, writing, or revision of the manuscript.
+(d) An accomplished authorship statement (in .pdf format) stating the specific contribution of each author in the conception, design, analysis, writing, or revision of the manuscript.

 Incomplete submissions will not be reviewed.